gumaerc-testorg/21g.102-spring-2015/content/pages/assignments.md

 _Final Oral Interview: All contents of \[BSC\] Unit 6 to Unit 10_

-Follow the preparation guidelines of Final Oral Interview in [Related Resources]({{< baseurl >}}/pages/related-resources).
+Follow the preparation guidelines of Final Oral Interview in {{% resource_link d2f902d9-468c-6119-dc7d-45807e269288 "Related Resources" %}}.
 We look forward to seeing what you can achieve with the Chinese you have learned from CHN II.

 {{< tdclose >}}